Tyrion's Talk With Cersei Proves He's The Hero We All Need On 'Game Of Thrones'

 Tyrion's Talk With Cersei Proves He's The Hero We All Need On ‘Game Of Thrones'

 This post contains spoilers from the Game Of Thrones Season 7 finale.
 The Game of Thrones “Dragon Pit council” in this season's finale was conceived with one idea in mind: for Jon Snow to bring back a wight and prove to all and sundry the truth of the danger beyond the Wall.
 But showing off a wight wasn't enough.
-And after a long tense stand off, it turned out Dany's Hand was invaluable, as Tyrion convinces Cersei to join the war.
+And after a long, tense standoff, it turned out Dany's Hand was invaluable, as Tyrion convinces Cersei to join the war.

 Quite a few fans pointed out last week how harebrained the entire endeavor north of the Wall was.
 So harebrained in fact, one wonders whether or not Tyrion really meant for Snow & Co to return successfully, or if this was his quiet way of removing a growing distraction.
 Either way, it no longer matters.
 Jon and company arrived back, thanks to Dany, with the wight, and proved to everyone — even Tyrion — that they exist.